Isolation and impact on family life

 brainstrust is here to support you and your family

 We can help you prepare for your upcoming appointments, whether you attend alone or online.
-Call us on 01983 213 573 or email our Support Specialist for Children and Families, Khadijha for 1:1 support.
+Visit the little brainstrust site here.
 We have trained professionals that offer rapid access to coaching and counselling for older teenagers and adults affected by a brain tumour.
 To learn more about our coaching and counselling services, please get in touch.

 Want to feel prepared, fast?
 Check out our latest Know How